varshiths/pr-scgan/README.md

 # seq-cgan

 This is an effort to model sequences and learn translations, JSL from and to Japanese using adversarial methods.
+This work was done as part of an internship at [HRI-JP](https://www.jp.honda-ri.com/en/index.html), in the summer of 2018.
+Report can be found [here](https://varshiths.github.io/res/HRIJP.pdf).

 The current data available is
 - Gloss Annotations of sentences in Japanese